ibm-cloud-docs/power-iaas/monitoring-pvs.md

 - Learn about alerts.
 For more information, see [Working with alerts](/docs/monitoring?topic=monitoring-monitoring#monitoring_alerts).

-- Learn about the {{site.data.keyword.mon_full_notm}} {{site.data.keyword.sysdigsecure_short}} functionality to find and prioritize software vulnerabilities, detect and respond to threats, and manage configurations, permissions and compliance from source to run.
+- Learn about the {{site.data.keyword.mon_full_notm}} {{site.data.keyword.sysdigsecure_short}} functions to find and prioritize software vulnerabilities, detect and respond to threats, and manage configurations, permissions, and compliance from source to run.
 See [Getting started with {{site.data.keyword.sysdigsecure_full}}](/docs/workload-protection?topic=workload-protection-getting-started).

 - Learn about the [IBM Cloud monitoring limitations on {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-limits) for {{site.data.keyword.powerSys_notm}}.